shaneapowell/docker-zenphoto/README.md

   - GID:33 (www-data))

 - How is the `/var/www/data` volume structured?
-  - `./zp-data`: Where the main configuration is stored.
+  - `./zp-data`: Where the main configuration data is stored.
   - `./albums`: The location of all your image files.
   - `./cache` Temporary cache files for permormance.
 Can be deleted anytime.
 Auto-Created by zen-photo.
+If you don't care about ZenPhoto having to re-create this every time you re-create or re-start your container, you can even leave this cache volume unmapped.
+I don't recommend that though.

 ## Tips
-- the `zp-data` mounted volume must be RW by the `www-data` (UID:33) user within the container.
+- the `zp-data` mounted volume must be `RW` by the `www-data` (UID:33) user within the container.
 The easiest solution is to set this folder to to `chmod 777`.
 This is not ideal though as it opens up the permissions to far.
+I simply set the owner of the mount point to `UID:33`
 - Your mounted `albums` folder at `/var/www/html/albums` must be RW by the `www-data` user.
 Easiest thing to do is set the directory permissions to `a+rwx`.